WHY APPLY FOR SCHOOL DIRECT WITH US?

 “The feedback on placements is very positive, providing excellent training experiences for the trainees” the Director of Teacher Education at Warwick University.

 Trainees experience a comprehensive Professional Studies Induction Programme at the university, prior to commencing the programme in schools.
 Please see the section entitled “About your accredited provider” for further information.

 School Direct programmes contain a core Professional Studies element to help fulfil the Core Teaching Standards, and a series of Subject Studies sessions designed for the chosen specialism.
 Some of these take place at the placement school and some at the University of Warwick.
 Many ‘Alliance Days’ take place at Caludon Castle and our partner schools.
 The programme includes: child protection, safeguarding and all aspects of inclusion, behaviour for success, learning and teaching.
 Trainees then take what they have learned in the training room directly into the classroom where they put it into practice under the supervision and guidance of mentors and fellow colleagues, who will provide support, feedback and key guidance to ensure that all trainees make the required progress.

 Professional Studies sessions, based at Caludon Castle School, are facilitated by leading practitioners who have a track record of excellence in teaching.
 Topics covered include:

 - Using ICT to enhance learning and teaching

 - Questioning techniques

-Trainees will have experience in at least two secondary or primary schools (depending on phase) and have the opportunity to immerse themselves in school life, participating in extra-curricular activities, parent meetings, and cross-curricular events.
-There is also a chance for trainees showing potential to spend time gaining experience in Special Education with one of our partner schools.
+Trainees will have experience in at least two secondary or primary schools and have the opportunity to immerse themselves in school life, participating in extracurricular activities, parent meetings, and cross-curricular events.
+Trainees, also, spend time gaining experience in Special Education within their own schools.